OSHA’s First Step Towards A Federal Heat Standard

 Industrial worker cutting and welding metal with many sharp sparks

-The process of establishing federal and government authorized standards, administrations must receive public comments and data on recommendations to solve certain issues.
+In the process of establishing federal and government-authorized standards, administrations must solicit public comments and data to inform recommendations on how to address specific issues.

 In the case of heat-related illness, OSHA invited employers and the public to comment and offer expertise and data on heat thresholds, heat-related workplace issues, heat acclimation planning, and exposure monitoring.

-After collecting information for three months, OSHA began their review process to gather information that will help establish necessary regulations to protect workers from excessive heat exposure.
+After collecting information for three months, OSHA began its review to establish regulations to protect workers from excessive heat exposure.

 Despite the lack of federal regulations and guidelines, certain states have been developing their own requirements for protecting workers from excessive heat.

-States including California, Minnesota, Oregon, and Washington have all developed provisions for the following particulars:
+States including California, Minnesota, Oregon, and Washington have all developed provisions regulating the following particulars:

-Employee protection in their terms focuses on methods of hydration, shade, monitoring, training, and other actions that employers can take.
+Employee protection, in their terms, focuses on methods such as hydration, shade, monitoring, training, and other actions employers can take.

 OSHA-noise-compliance300